20 Idiom Synonyms for “Not the Sharpest Tool in the Shed”

 To highlight someone’s lack of quick thinking, you might say they are not the quickest horse on the track.
 Consider this example:

-Related Post: 20 Professional Ways to Say “Thank You for the Confirmation”
+Related Post: 20 Professional Ways to Say “Call Me When You Have Time”

 Subject: Urgent Task